 Both the double rotation technique and the sectoral planar fit (PF) method (Wilczak et al., 2001) were considered to correct the tilt angles of the SAs.
 The choice of the algorithm relied on a comparison between the friction velocity u estimated using eq.
 (2) and the method by Klipp (2018), which does not require any tilt correction.
-The latter method provides an estimate $\Re u$ of the friction velocity using the eigenvalues of the Reynolds stress tensor.
-Following this comparison, the double rotation technique was found to provide, in the present case, slightly more reliable results than the PF algorithm (see appendix A).
-It should be noted that this finding is likely specific to the Vindeby data-set as the planar fit method usually provides better estimates of the turbulent fluxes (Wilczak et al., 2001).
+The latter method provides an estimate u{R} of the friction velocity using the eigenvalues of the Reynolds stress tensor.
+Following this comparison, the double rotation technique was found to provide, in the present case, slightly more reliable results than the PF algorithm (see Pappendix A).
+It should be noted that this finding is likely specific to the Vindeby dataset data-set as the planar fit method usually provides better estimates of the covariance of turbulenceturbulent fluxes (Wilczak et al., 2001).

-The time series were sometimes affected by outliers.
+The time series were sometimes affected by the outliers, which were removed outliers.
 Here, the outliers were identified using a moving median window based on 5 min window length.
 The same outlier detection algorithm was also used for the sea surface elevation data, but with a moving window of 180 s.
-The local median values were then used to compute the median absolute deviation (MAD), as recommended by Leys et al. (2013).
-Data located more than five MAD away from the median were replaced with NaNs.
-The generalised extreme Studentised deviate test (Rosner, 1983) was also assessed to detect outliers but did not bring significant improvements.
+The local median values were then used to compute the median absolute deviation (MAD)(Leys et al., 2013), as recommended by Leys et al. (2013).
+Data located more than five MAD away from the median were classified as outliers and replaced with NaNs.
+The same outlier detection algorithm was also used for the sea surface elevation data, but with a moving window of 180 s. generalised extreme Studentised deviate test (Rosner, 1983) was also assessed to detect outliers but did not bring significant improvements.
 When the number of NaNs in the time series was under 5%, they were replaced using a non-linear interpolation scheme based on the inpainting algorithm by D'Errico (2004) with the "spring" method.
 A more adequate but slower approach using autoregressive modelling (Akaike, 1969) was also applied but yielded a similar conclusion and therefore was not used.
 Time series containing more than 5% of NaNs were dismissed.
 Although other spike detection and interpolation algorithms exist in the literature (e.g. Hojstrup (1993)), the approach adopted in this study was found to provide an adequate trade-off between computation time and accuracy.

-To assess the first- and second-order stationarity of the velocity recordings, the moving mean and the moving standard deviation of the along-wind component were calculated using a window length of 10 min.
+The moving average and a moving standard deviation with a window length of 10 min were used to To assess the first- and second-order stationarity of the velocity data, respectively recordings, the moving mean and the moving standard deviation of the along-wind component were calculated using a window length of 10 min.
 The time series were considered as stationary when the two following criteria were fulfilled: (1) the maximum absolute relative difference between the moving mean and the static mean was lower than a threshold value of 20%; (2) for the moving standard deviation, the maximum absolute relative difference was also used with a threshold value of 40%.
 The choice of a larger threshold value for the moving standard deviation test is justified by the larger statistical uncertainty associated with the variance of a random process compared to its mean (Lumley and Panofsky, 1964).

-Velocity records with an absolute value of skewness larger than 2 or a kurtosis below 1 or above 8 are likely to display an unphysical behaviour (Vickers and Mahrt, 1997) and were subsequently dismissed.
-The tatistical uncertainties of the records were quantified as by Wyngaard (1973) and Stiperski and Rotach (2016):
+Velocity records with an absolute value of skewness larger than 2 or a kurtosis below 1 or above 8 are likely to display an unphysical behaviour due to e.g. high measurement noise (Vickers and Mahrt, 1997) and were subsequently dismissed.
+The statistical uncertainties of the records were quantified as by Wyngaard (1973) and Stiperski and Rotach (2016):